What we do

 We also provide Conflict Transformation Workshops for Schools, Community groups and the Workplace to create more equitable and inclusive spaces.

-For 2017 we have an exciting new project called Project Future.
-Our vision is to co-create with young people an intersectional, multi-disciplinary project that incorporates global Indigenous teachings, oral traditions with permaculture principles to develop a community garden, eco-art installations and theatrical presentations for the community.
-There will be public workshops throughout the spring, summer and fall and we will need lots of volunteers with green thumbs to plant the seeds for the future with us.
+Building on the success of Project Future, we proudly launch Soil, Spirit, Society.
+With three year funding from Canada Council for the Arts Sector Innovation and Toronto Arts Council Strategic funding our vision is to co-create with young people an intersectional, multi-disciplinary project that incorporates global Indigenous teachings, oral traditions with artistic practice to develop a community garden, a holistic residency for emerging artists and Village Matrix for the governance of the organization.
+Stay tuned for public workshops and Gatherings and we will need lots of volunteers with green thumbs to plant the seeds for the future with us.

 Read our Artistic Manifesto here